OWRC/interpolants/index.md

 ### Geological layers

-The geological layers made available on the Geocortex portal are found in two places: the Geology Theme Map and the cross-section tool.
+The [geological layers made available on the Geocortex portal](/interpolants/interpolation/geolayers.html) are found in two places: the Geology Theme Map and the cross-section tool.
+More information on [their interpreted depositional setting and of the procedures used to interpolate the surfaces](/GeoLayers/).

 In the [Geology Theme Map](/webmapping/#geology-map), users can view either the tops of or the isopach/thickness of any of the layers.
 The Geological Picks made at each well, that are used to construct or interpolate each layer are also available.
 A screen capture from the website showing the Top of Halton Till as well as the picks is shown below.